Main menu:

 ROUTE PLANNING: Between April 2008 and October 2010, David visited Hadrian’s Wall on about 30 occasions to meet all the farmers, tenant farmers and other land owners.
 With their considerable help and support a route was agreed which, as far as possible, followed the original horse route, the Military Way, used by the Romans.

-Occasionally, because the route had been fenced across, an
+MILITARY WAY: Occasionally, because the route had been fenced across, an

 alternative route, as close as possible to the Military Way, and within sight of the Wall’s original line, was suggested.